Blackmemo/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML provides meaning to the page,
+Over presentation.
+Like a paragraph tag <p> would essentially tell the user and browser that the enclosed code is a paragraph of text.
+Along side other semantic tags.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Display:inline allows for elements to be nested withiin other elements without disrupting the flow, It will only take up as much space as it's content.

+Display: block elements take up as much space as their parent element will allow, to control block elements you must include height and width properties, It also will start a new line.

 3. What are the 4 areas of the box model?

+Content, Padding, Border And Margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The cross axis, while Justify is the main axis.

 5. Explain why git is valuable to a team of developers.

+Git allows a team of developers to work on different sections of a project together and push and merge changes without much or any conflict, it will also allow a developer to revert back to a previous change if anything were to go wrong.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.